 - Home

-- Info for owners re risks
+- Information for owners concerning risks associated with procedures

 Rest assured that our worst nightmare is something bad happening to your pet.
 This is the stuff that keeps us awake at night.
 Having said that, it’s just a fact of life that when they’re poorly something has to be done and almost any medical procedure involves risk of some kind.
 This is an attempt to outline some of the basics: please just ask for specific information which we will be happy to discuss.